 The Mac's System Management Controller (SMC) is an integrated circuit (chip) located inside the computer logic's keyboard and responsible for energy inmost physical components.
 The management unit controls:

 As time goes by, the SMC's configurations may be disabled and generate operating anomalies on the computer, like an inability to turn on or off the system, to awake from sleep mode or to charge the battery, for example.
 To reset the SMC, choose one of the aspects below:

-First, the solution to how to fix a Mac that won’t shut down, according to your Mac model, depends on whether the battery is removable.
-Then, if the battery is nonremovable:
+First, the solution to how to fix a Mac that won't shut down, according to your Mac model, depends on whether the battery is removable.
+Then, if the battery of the dead Mac is nonremovable:

 This is another method for how to fix a Mac that won't shut down.
 When you turn on your Mac in Safe Boot mode, it deletes system caches, which may help after an updating process or a crack with software issues.
 Also, it is the only way to discover if the problem is global or user-guided.
 Knowing that is worth to have a try and run the Mac in his safe mode, with these steps:

 This guarantees that your Mac starts into safe mode.
 However, it takes longer than usual to reach the login screen or your desktop, so give it time.
 If your Mac works alright after turning on in safe mode, try to restart your Mac and see if an unexpected shutdown happens again.